1. These terms

 14. Price and payment

 14.1.
 Where to find the price for the product.
-The price of the product (which includes VAT and or any other applicable taxes or currency changes) will be the price indicated on the order pages when you placed your order.
+At present the company is not VAT registered so there is no vat included or to be added to the quoted prices.
+The price of the product will be the price indicated on the order pages when you placed your order.
 We take all reasonable care to ensure that the price of the product advised to you is correct.
 However please see clause 14.3 for what happens if we discover an error in the price of the product you order.

 14.2.
-We will pass on changes in the rate of VAT or other taxes and currency changes.
-If the rate of VAT or tax changes between your order date and the date we supply the product, we will adjust the rate of VAT or tax that you pay, unless you have already paid for the product in full before the change in the rate of VAT or tax takes effect.
+We will pass on changes in the rate any other taxes and currency changes.
+If the rates change between your order date and the date we supply the product, we will adjust the rate of tax that you pay, unless you have already paid for the product in full before the change in the rate takes effect.

 14.3.
 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the product’s correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the product’s correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.
 If we accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract, refund you any sums you have paid and require the return of any goods provided to you.